theodox/tadwtf/tadwtf_outline.md

 				+ less time to think
 				+ risk aversion
 			- There are times when great outcome is worth sacrificing for... but this was not one of them!
+	+  There is no such thing as a perfect pipeline
+		-  there are always bugs
+		-  always rickety improvisations
+		-  always bad guesses about the future.
+		-  But you can make this better if you have good strats.
+	*  Good example of strategy:
+		-  Hat tip: Dhunt
+		-  Changing bungie character process
+		-  Old way:
+			+  iterate in concept
+			+  model
+			+  texture
+			+  review & approve
+			+  rig
+			+  animate
+			+  Oops! back to step 1!
+		-  New way
+			+  iterate in concept
+			+  Massing model
+			+  Concept animation
+			+  Review and approve
+			+  Texture
+			+  Rig and animate
+			+  Yay!
-	* Good example of #strategy >> Screen shot series, this is probably 4 'slides' — State of decay
+	* Good example of #strategy >> Screen shot series, this is probably 4 'slides' — State of decay problems:
+			- Big open world game
 				— has 16 square km
 				— 40,000 objects placed in the world
 				— And parkour-style movement
 			— And a team of 20
 		— Design wanted to hand-place the markup
 			- it's fast and easy